2010 EuroHockey Club Champions Cup

 The 2010 EuroHockey Club Champions Cup was the 37th edition of the premier women's European club championship.
-The tournament was held in two stages, spanning from 2 April–23 May 2010.
+The tournament was held in two stages, spanning from 2 April to 23 May 2010.
 The first stage was held in Berlin, Germany, and the second in Amsterdam, Netherlands.

 Den Bosch won the tournament for the eleventh time, defeating Hamburg 3–0 in the final.
-Amsterdam finished in third place after defeating Atasport 2–1 in the third place playoff.
+Amsterdam finished in third place after defeating Atasport 2–1 in the third-place playoff.

 Teams

 The following twelve teams participated in the tournament: